 • In the heat of the space race, the US was so concerned about beating the Russkies to the moon that there were initial plans—it’s not clear just how serious they were—to strap a chimp in a rocket and land/crash/crash-land it on the moon.
 There would be no return trip.
 As Point Break taught me, if you want the ultimate, you have to be willing to pay the ultimate price.
 The price in this case being the dignity of the country that fired a chimp directly into the surface of the moon for the sake of its own cultural ego.
-Speaking with the benefit of decades of hindsight, but I see no scenario in which crash landing an American chimp on the moon wouldn’t have ended the cold war immediately.
-How could Khrushchev ever have responded?
+Speaking with the benefit of a half-century of hindsight, there’s no way crash landing an American chimp on the moon wouldn’t have ended the cold war immediately.
+How could Khrushchev have responded?
 He would have been doomed.

-A later modification of this plan was to send a human, following by a steady stream of unmanned supply vessels until they could figure out a way to bring him back alive.
-And it was always a him—men were preferred in part because they simplified the matter of…ahem…waste collection, a rather sticky subject.
-And if you’re interested in space pooping procedures, it’s in the book and discussed…ahem…ad nauseum.
+Later, the plan was modified so that a human would be sent, followed by a stream of unmanned supply vessels until they could figure out how to bring him back alive.
+And it was always a him.
+Men were preferred in part because they simplified the matter of…ahem…waste collection, a rather sticky subject.
+And if you’re interested in the specifics of space pooping, it’s in the book and discussed…ahem…ad nauseum.

-Another fun thing is what’s called EVA Height Vertigo, which is the NASA-approved term for “the pants-shitting terror of realizing that you’re in space and actually falling 50x faster than if you’d jumped out of a plane.”
-There’s also the reorientation illusion, which causes motion sickness and disorientation; it occurs when your sense of up and down get reversed.
-Apparently this can also be induced empathetically, as some people have vomited just from turning around and seeing someone else hanging upside down.
-Additional Mars-specific hurdles to overcome include: treatment of schizoid embolisms, disposing of biowaste (including Richter’s severed arms), the omnipresent threat of runaway johnnycabs, fighting the harsh martian atmosphere, and breaking Cohaagen’s stranglehold on the oxygen supply.
+Still another fun thing is EVA Height Vertigo, the NASA-approved term for the terror induced by realizing you are in space and actually moving fifty times faster than if you’d jumped out of a plane.
+Then there’s the reorientation illusion, a motion sickeness induced when your sense of up and down get reversed.
+The real bummer is that it can be induced empathetically, as some people have vomited after turning around to see their crewmate floating upside down.
+Additional mars-specific hurdles include: treatment of schizoid embolisms, disposing of biowaste such as Richter’s severed arms, threat of runaway johnnycabs, fighting the harsh martian atmosphere, and breaking Cohaagen’s stranglehold on the oxygen supply.